 Software tools can help you make changes that will make an impact, like a better way to manage scheduling.

 Data can be put to great use when it comes to admin.
 As mentioned, automation can save time filling out forms, or software with a single customer view and help speed up customer service interactions.

 Time, patience, and planning: these are all important to the future-proofing process.
 However, it’s also true that you won’t get far in implementing changes without money.

 Still, that doesn’t mean you need thousands of pounds to get the ball rolling.
 Software is often flexible, with plans you can select, upgrade, or even downgrade as needed.

 It’s useful to look at the solutions a job management software offers so you can decide what fits your business.
 That’s how you’re going to future-proof your business.

 After all, it can be reassuring to know your options so you can make smarter purchasing decisions!

 Not only that, but when the tools that you gain access to—much like the customer insights above—inform the decisions you’re making about how to manage money, thus making it easier to get paid by your customers.

 What’s more, along with all the other jobs you’ll be able to complete, that’s money you can reinvest back into your business.
 Faster invoicing, easy-to-use payment portals, and essential accounting integrations with programmes like Xero and Quickbooks, are just a few powerful tools that can help you.

-This is especially true when you know that the software you’re using will grow and develop with you, too; giving you the best chance to make the right preparations.
+When you know that the software you’re using will grow and develop with you, you stand the best chance future-proof your business.